 Lahic, one of the oldest settlements in Azerbaijan, lies deep in the southern foothills of the Great Caucasus on the slopes of the Niyal mountain range.
-The barren surroundings of the village, 1,200 to 1,500 metres above sea level, are not particularly fertile, which is why the locals had to find alternatives to agriculture early on in order to secure their income.
-And so Lahic developed more and more into a centre of craftsmanship.
+The barren surroundings of the village, 1,200 to 1,500 meters above sea level, are not particularly fertile, which is why the locals had to find alternatives to agriculture early on in order to secure their income.
+And so Lahic developed more and more into a center of craftsmanship.

 Living open-air museum